One of the most common questions you’ll receive in almost every interview is, why are you interested in this position?

 Read more: Do You Need an Interview Coach?

-Mistakes to avoid when answering: why are you interested in this position?
+Mistakes to avoid when answering "why are you interested in this position?"

 1. Don’t mention your interest in another department or position

 For example, you may want to enter into a customer success role and use it as a stepping stone to eventually transition into product management, but the company doesn’t need to know that.
 The recruiter and hiring manager want to know your commitment to the role you applied for.
 If you tell them about other interests (or future goals outside this role), you’ll lessen your chances of moving forward.
+Keep your answers tied to the position you're interviewing for.

 2. Don’t just focus on how you’ll benefit from the role